RajneeshSrivastava/MiniProjects/Project4_CHIPseq/Readme.md

 I implemented this pipeline to analyse ChIP seq data for p-300 and myc across multiple lineages of T cells (Th1, Th2, Th17 and Treg).
 I completed the bioinformatics analysis of this project in The Janga lab (https://jangalab.sitehost.iu.edu/), in collaboration with Dr. Mark Kaplan (https://medicine.iu.edu/faculty/906/kaplan-mark/).
-Our team has discovered an enhanced and highly conserved chip signal for p-300 at 6kb and 25 kb upstream of IL9 gene in Th9 cells but not in other cell lineages.
-Our team has verified and characterized these signals as enhancer for IL9 gene in Th9 cells.
+Our team has discovered an enhanced and highly conserved chip signal for p-300 at 6kb and 25 kb upstream of IL9 gene in Th9 cells.
+In particular, an enhancer (CNS-25) in upstream of the Il9 gene was identified that binds most transcription factors (TFs) and promote Il9 gene expression.
+Our team has verified and characterized these signals as enhancer for
+IL9 gene in Th9 cells.
 This article was published in **Nature communications** in year 2018.

 Koh B, Abdul Qayum A, **Srivastava R** et al. A conserved enhancer regulates Il9 expression in multiple lineages.
 Nature